|The Brahms-Haydn Variations

 Music by Fanny Mendelssohn

 A self-proclaimed "visual artist whose medium is dance," choreographer Jessica Lang incorporates striking design elements and transforms classical ballet language to conceive a complete universe, both artfully crafted and emotionally engaging.
-For her ABT commission, Lang finds an intriguing inspiration for her "visual music" in a piano suite by Fanny Mendelssohn, the sister of composer Felix Mendelssohn, whose most famous work, Das Jahr (The Year), is a musical diary depicting the months of the year she spent in Rome with her family.
+For her ABT commission, Lang finds an intriguing inspiration for her "visual music" in a suite by Fanny Mendelssohn, the sister of composer Felix Mendelssohn, whose most famous work, Das Jahr (The Year), is a musical diary depicting the months of the year she spent in Rome with her family.

 Choreography by Frederick Ashton | Music by César Franck